AULFA/opdsget/README.md

       The zip archive that will be created for the feed
   * --output-directory
-      The directory that will contain the downloaded feed objects --scale-cover-images
+      The directory that will contain the downloaded feed objects --output-manifest-base-uri
+      The base URI that will be placed into manifest files --scale-cover-images
       A scale value in the range (0.0, 1.0] by which to scale cover images
       Default: 1.0